Artheriax/FoE/systems/Monsters.md

 - **Examples:** Shadow Stalkers, Umbral Hounds, Darkness Elementals, Nightmare Creepers.
 - **Behavior:** Predators of the night and deep places.
 They are stealthy, ambushing prey from the shadows.
 Their presence is often accompanied by a drop in temperature and a feeling of dread.
 - **Essence:** They yield Umbral Core Essences, small spheres of perfect blackness that seem to absorb the light around them.
-- **Notable Specimen — The Ashenveil Shadow** *(Third Era)* — An Umbral Hound of unusual intelligence, documented as operating in the Ashenveil district for years before formal identification.
-Behavioral analysis post-neutralization indicated possible Dungeon-independent origins — it may not have emerged from a registered rift.
-This remains one of two on-record cases of suspected non-Dungeon monster origin.
-Full case file: [Sealed — Dungeon Division].

 ---